 Frederic Edwin Church, Sunset in the Berkshire Hills (Massachusetts)

 Sunset in the Berkshire Hills reconciles Frederic Church's dedication to representing both the scientific facts of nature and his overarching belief in nature as an expression of God's glory.
 The descendant of six generations of New England ministers, Church painted with an exacting fidelity to detail, differentiating the distinct shapes of leaves and the textures of bark from tree to tree.
 He demonstrates the great diversity of nature within the expansive view of a mountain that obscures the setting sun.
-Light, shadow, and glowing color interact gloriously in grassy expanses, dense thickets, rocky surfaces, and reflections in water.
-The tiny man-made structure at the center of the composition, probably a barn or shelter for the sheep who wander in the clearing at right, is likely an allusion to the Christian metaphor of nature as the cradle of God's flock.
-The extraordinary range of colors in the sunset -gold, pink, orange, blue, green, red -is simultaneously sublime and tranquil.
+Light, shadow, and glowing color interact gloriously in grassy expanses, dense thickets, rocky surfaces, and reflections in the water.
+The tiny manmade structure at the center of the composition, probably a barn or shelter for the sheep who wander in the clearing at right, is likely an allusion to the Christian metaphor of nature as the cradle of God's flock.
+The extraordinary range of colors in the sunset -gold, pink, orange, blue, green, and red - is simultaneously sublime and tranquil.

 Click on the links to view more of the Founder's Gallery:

 I felt totally drawn into landscape by the captured beauty of the sky light.
 This painting is very powerful in the expression of great sensitivity to and love of nature...the good earth.Patricia A. Avallone